-Coming into effect from 1 April 2018, it will become unlawful to grant new leases to properties with an F or G Energy Performance Certificate (EPC) rating.
+Coming into effect from 1 April 2018, Minimum Energy Efficiency Standards (MEES) will make it unlawful to grant new leases to properties with an F or G Energy Performance Certificate (EPC) rating.
 From April 2023 the rules will be extended to include all existing commercial leases.

 According to figures from Landmark, who hold a government database of all EPC rated properties, it is estimated this legislation will affect nearly a fifth of EPC building stock.

 If you have any questions or would like us to get in touch, please contact the Utilitywise team using the form below.